-- Like all Medicare health plans, we cover everything that Original Medicare covers.
+□ Like all Medicare health plans, we cover everything that Original Medicare covers.
 For some of these benefits, you pay more in our plan than you would in Original Medicare.
-For others, you pay less.
-(If you want to know more about the coverage and costs of Original Medicare, look in your Medicare & You 2023 handbook.
+For others, you pay less .
+(If you want to know more about the coverage and costs of Original Medicare, look if your Medicare & You 2023 handbook.
 View it online at www.medicare.gov or ask for a copy by calling 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 1-877-486-2048.) - □ For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
-However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. - □ If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.
+TTY users should call 1-877-486-2048.) ☐ For all preventive services that are covered at no cost under Original Medicare, we also cover the service at no cost to you.
+However, if you also are treated or monitored for an existing medical condition during the visit when you receive the preventive service, a copayment will apply for the care received for the existing medical condition. ☐ If Medicare adds coverage for any new services during 2023, either Medicare or our plan will cover those services.
+If you are within our plan's 6-month period of deemed continued eligibility, we will continue to provide all plan-covered benefits, and your cost-sharing amounts do not change during this period.
+If you are diagnosed with the following chronic condition(s) identified below and meet certain criteria, you may be eligible for special supplemental benefits for the chronically ill.
+Qualifying conditions are diabetes, chronic heart failure (CHF) and cardiovascular disorders Your eligibility will be determined after you enroll in this plan □ Please go to the "Special Supplemental Benefits for the Chronically III" row in the below Medical Benefits Chart for further detail. ☐ Please contact us to find out exactly which benefits you may be eligible for.
 You will see this apple next to the preventive services in the benefits chart.

-Medically Necessary - means health care services, supplies, or drugs needed for the prevention, diagnosis, or treatment of your sickness, injury or illness that are all of the following as determined by us or our designee, within our sole discretion:

-- □ In accordance with Generally Accepted Standards of Medical Practice. - □ Most appropriate, in terms of type, frequency, extent, site and duration, and considered effective for your sickness, injury, or illness. - □ Not mainly for your convenience or that of your doctor or other health care provider. - Meet, but do not exceed your medical need, are at least as beneficial as an existing and available medically appropriate alternative, and are furnished in the most cost-effective manner that may be provided safely and effectively.
+Medically Necessary - means health care services, supplies, or drugs needed for the prevention, diagnosis, or treatment of your sickness, injury or illness that are all of the following as determined by us or our designee, within our sole discretion: ☐ In accordance with Generally Accepted Standards of Medical Practice. ☐ Most appropriate, in terms of type, frequency, extent, site and duration, and considered effective for your sickness, injury, or illness. $\hfill\square$ Not mainly for your convenience or that of your doctor or other health care provider.
+Meet, but do not exceed your medical need, are at least as beneficial as an existing and available medically appropriate alternative, and are furnished in the most cost-effective manne observational studies from more than one institution that suggest a causal relationship between the service or treatment and health outcomes.

-Generally Accepted Standards of Medical Practice are standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, relying primarily on controlled clinical trials, or, if not available, observational studies from more than one institution that suggest a causal relationship between the service or treatment and health outcomes.
+Generally Accepted Standards of Medical Practice are standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, relying primarily on controlled clinical trials, or, if not available,